WPCD-Workflows/documentation/source/old/itm/public/xml/itm_assertions.rst

 Overview: Assertions as a software development tool
 ---------------------------------------------------

-The motivation for the ITM Fortran 90 assertion module is to enable and promote `defensive programming <http://en.wikipedia.org/wiki/Defensive_programming>`__ in Fortran codes and ultimately help to reduce development time and improve
+The motivation for the EU-IM Fortran 90 assertion module is to enable and promote `defensive programming <http://en.wikipedia.org/wiki/Defensive_programming>`__ in Fortran codes and ultimately help to reduce development time and improve